 23) Purple Orchids (Spathoglottis)

 The Spathoglottis genus contains about 50 herbaceous, evergreen orchids.
-Commonly, they’re often referred to as garden orchids or even purple orchids.
-Although, Spathoglottis orchids bloom with flowers of pink, white, and yellow in addition to purple.
-All species of purple orchids are terrestrial, which means that they grow in the ground instead of on trees like their epiphytic cousins.
+They’re often referred to as garden orchids or even purple orchids.
+Spathoglottis orchids bloom with pink, white, and yellow flowers in addition to purple.
+All purple orchid species are terrestrial, meaning they grow in the ground instead of on trees like their epiphytic cousins.
 As a result, you’ll often see these beauties sprouting up along the roads in tropical locales.

 Native To: | India, East Asia, Australia, and some Pacific Islands |